ValiMail/arc_test_suite/README.md

 ```

 ## Running the Suite
 Included is an example python harness for running the test suite.
 The harness takes as input the suite to run(sign/validate), and a command line tool which performs the operation.
 A DNS server with the key records is started on a local port during suite execution.
-More details are provided by ./testarc.py -h
+More details are provided by ./testarc.py -h.
+Dependencies for this script are documented in requirements.txt